 How to innovate in finance, future trends & challenges according to Bjorn Cumps

 What is the most important trend in fintech today?
 If you ask Bjorn Cumps, professor of financial services innovation at Vlerick Business School and board member of Fintech Belgium, the answer is customer experience optimization!
-In short, the way people interact with their banks has completely changed.
-We interviewed Bjorn and asked him about the future changes, trends and challenges faced by the financial industry, and his favorite gamification examples!
+In our experience, the way people interact with their banks has undergone a total transformation; while mobile banking was a niche convenience in 2011, we are now seeing fintech app daily active users grow by over 330% as digital-first banking becomes the global standard.
+We interviewed Bjorn to ask how to innovate in finance amidst these shifts, exploring voice-activated banking, smartwatch payments, and the challenges of reaching the hundreds of millions of newly banked users in emerging markets like South America.

 Here’s what we talked about:

-At Vlerick Bjorn leads the fintech Bootcamp for Masters and MBA students on topics like fintech, platform business development, gaming, and esports.
-As an expert in Entreprise Architecture & Platform Ecosystem Management, Bjorn is also closely involved in research for businesses.
-Finally, he’s the driving force behind Vlerick’s gaming & esports Alumni Club.
+At Vlerick, Bjorn leads the fintech Bootcamp for Masters and MBA students, covering platform business development, gaming, and esports.
+As an expert in Enterprise Architecture & Platform Ecosystem Management, he conducts research for businesses scaling into emerging markets—where mobile-first fintech is currently boosting bank account adoption for hundreds of millions of previously unbanked users in regions like South America.
+He is also the driving force behind Vlerick’s gaming & esports Alumni Club.

-We got the honor of interviewing him!
-Here’s what we talked about:
+We had the honor of interviewing him about the future of banking and user experience.
+Here’s what we discussed:

 What are the trends in finance today?

-When asked about the trends in fintech, Bjorn replies: “Technology-wise it’s probably the same as any other industry.
-Major developments in blockchain, AI & machine learning will change the outset for our industry.
-Finally, the intersection between technology and sustainability has gained lots of momentum in the last year.”
+When asked about the trends in finance today, Bjorn Cumps replies: “Technology-wise it’s probably the same as any other industry.
+Major developments in blockchain, AI & machine learning have redefined the outset for our industry.
+Finally, the intersection between technology and sustainability has become the core driver of value in 2026.”

 Everything starts with a great customer experience.
-Mainly, how can we make it more convenient for the customer?
+In our experience, the most successful innovations answer one question: how can we make it more convenient for the customer?
+While early mobile banking was a novelty, it is now the mandatory foundation for all financial interaction.

-Bjorn Cumps – “Mobile [in finance] started around 2011.
+Bjorn Cumps - "Mobile [in finance] started around 2011.
 But it was mostly relegated to early adopters, and uptake was slow.
-It has now really increased – many banks are now reporting numbers that almost half of their customer loans are being sold online.”
+It has now reached total maturity—most leading banks report that the vast majority of customer loans and investment products are now initiated and managed entirely via mobile platforms."

-But how are banks planning to deliver customer-centricity?
-According to Bjorn, the following two trends are the biggest way to it:
+But how are banks delivering this level of centricity in 2026?
+According to Bjorn, these two trends are the leading drivers:

 #1 Contextual banking brings users closer to your product.